namith1003/9-Mens-Morris/README.md

 ## Documentation

+Comprehensive documentation can be found [here](https://github.com/namith1003/9-Mens-Morris/wiki).

 ## Release Notes

-You can find the release note for the latest release [here](https://github.com/namith1003/react-modalicious/releases/latest)
+You can find the release note for the latest release [here](https://github.com/namith1003/9-Mens-Morris/releases/latest).

-You can browse them all [here](https://github.com/namith1003/react-modalicious/releases)
+You can browse them all [here](https://github.com/namith1003/9-Mens-Morris/releases).

+## License

+Licensed under MIT